alexandersep/pico-probe/README.md

 ## Common Errors
 * If you encounter an error with picoprobe failing a cmake, you're SDK\_PICO\_PATH is configured incorrectly. cmake sees one directory and your the path that was appended in ~/.bashrc sees the other.
-Fix paths, try and cmake again, it should resolve once paths are all matching
+Fix paths, delete and reclone picoprobe, try build and cmake again, it should resolve once paths are all matching
 * You must not name a directory "pico".
 It is recommended to clone and run the script in home/$USER/ Documents/ directory